fuzzylogicxx/fuzzylogic/posts/my-2023-in-review.md

 ## Eating out

 While in London, Tom and I enjoyed a nice breakfast at Fallow on Clair’s recommendation.
-(Although she was subsequently horrified at me missing the opportunity and only ordering scrambled eggs on toast!
+(Although she was subsequently horrified at me missing the foodie opportunity by only ordering scrambled eggs on toast!
 My excuse is I was hungover and needed comfort food).
 On the same trip we had amazing sushi at [Brilliant Corners](https://brilliantcornerslondon.co.uk/) in Dalston.
 It really is my happy place.

 In Spring, Clair and I had an overdue catchup with Charlie over a lovely lunch at [Inver](https://inverrestaurant.co.uk/).

-I made a first visit to Dishoom in Edinburgh, along with a couple of good pals, and it lived up to the hype.
+I made a first visit to Dishoom in Edinburgh, alongside two good pals, and it lived up to the hype.

 In autumn I enjoyed a lovely Saturday afternoon at [Crabshakk](https://www.crabshakk.co.uk/) on Byres Road with Gillian, Tom and Nessa.